Temporary Boarding

 Length of stay is limited to avoid excess stress to the animal and ensure prompt reunification.
 Please understand that we will only be able to accommodate the specific situations listed below.

-Safety Net Program
+Safety Net Service

 When a person enrolls in COMEA or Community Action of Laramie County, the shelter provides free temporary boarding to their pets in an effort to keep pets with their family.
 Pets enrolled in this program may be visited by their people during their stay of up to 30 days.
 They are provided with food, water, walks, socialization, and enrichment.
 This program offers spaying/neutering, microchips, and rabies vaccination at no additional expense to the owner.
 (A contract from one of the organizations listed above is required prior to enrollment.)

-Crisis Care Program
+Crisis Care Service

 If a pet owner is hospitalized, mandatorily evacuating from a natural disaster, or has passed away, the shelter provides free boarding to their pets for up to 10 days.
 Pets enrolled in this program may be visited by their people during their stay.
 They are provided with food, water, walks, socialization, and enrichment.
 An owner may also arrange for their pet’s stay if they have a planned hospitalization.
 If the owner has passed away, pets are boarded to allow people the opportunity to reclaim their family member’s pet.